hntd187/spotify/README.md

 ```

 Currently most of the non-user related API requests are implemented.
 This includes artists, albums, tracks.
 Down the road I plan to finish off the rest of the API, but I'm not sure how the user calls will fit in down the road.
 I'm open to suggestions on them.
+Now that I have a working JS implementation it will probably make sense implement the rest of the api for more user driven JS applications to make use of.

 #### Contact
 Stephen Carman <shcarman@gmail.com>